kyma-project/cli/docs/03-03-examples-alpha.md

 ## Upgrade Kyma

 The `alpha deploy` command not only installs Kyma, you also use it to upgrade the Kyma version on the cluster.
-You have the same options as described in section [Install Kyma](#install-kyma).
+You have the same options as described under [Install Kyma](#install-kyma).

 > **NOTE:** If you upgrade from one Kyma release to a newer one, an automatic compatibility check compares your current version and the new release.<br>
 The compatibility check only works with release versions.
 If you installed Kyma from a PR, branch, revision, or local version, the compatibility cannot be checked.